EMPEREST - Eliminating Micro-Pollutants from Effluents for Reuse Strategies

 Activities

-Further, a large part of the project will look into the wastewater treatment as a point source of organic micropollutants to the environment.
-EMPEREST will support water utilities to make informed decisions about cost-effective treatment strategies and investment roadmaps for removing PFAS from wastewater streams.
-The project will pilot advanced treatment technologies with mobile pilot containers to collect a comprehensive picture from the region and evaluate its effectiveness and economic viability to remove micropollutants.
-The aim is to demonstrate the efficient technologies to other water utilities in the region and to scale up their application.
+A large part of the project looks into the wastewater treatment as a point source of organic micropollutants to the environment.
+EMPEREST aims to support water utilities to make informed decisions about effective treatment strategies and investment roadmaps for removing PFAS from wastewater streams.
+The project pilots advanced treatment technologies with mobile pilot containers to collect a comprehensive picture from the region and evaluate its effectiveness and economic viability to remove micropollutants.
+The thorough piloting at 7 wastewater treatment plants will demonstrate the efficient trains of technologies to other water utilities in the region.
+You can follow 2 mobile pilot containers on the project pages: 1) Gdańsk – Szczecin – Kaunas – Riga 2) Tartu – Tallinn – Turku.

-To support this and other activities, capacity development will take place for both local authorities and public service providers to inform them about the recent developments in the field and train them with tailored materials and tools.
+To support all these activities, capacity development for local authorities and public service providers is arranged in EMPEREST to inform about the recent developments in the field and train with tailored materials and tools.
 The training programme will improve professional skills of wastewater management experts to be better prepared to the upcoming regulatory changes regarding micropollutants in effluents, thus strengthening the overall water sector resilience to emerging risks.

 UBC Sustainable Cities Commission is leading the EMPEREST project, cooperating with expert partners on all project activities.